 Best Overall: W3LL People Narcissist Foundation Stick

-100 percent of the ingredients are of natural origin, 70 percent of which are derived from organic farming.
-A kale, carrot, and quinoa blend adds volume and boosts hydration to keep your lashes strong and supple, and the sweat-proof, water-resistant formula is also made to last up to 24 hours.
+All of the ingredients are of natural origin, 70% of which are derived from organic farming.
+A kale, carrot and quinoa blend adds volume and boosts hydration to keep your lashes strong and supple, and the sweat-proof, water-resistant formula is also made to last up to 24 hours.
 The (recyclable) brush is specially made to grip every lash, making them look both longer and fuller.

 Best Organic: Juice Beauty USDA Organic Lip Moisturizer